Ameenafz248/Terminal-Tic-Tac-Toe/README.md

 # tic-tac-toe
 __What does the project do?__

-The project is the famous TIC-TAC-TOE game written in c++.
+The project is the famous TIC-TAC-TOE game written in python using the curses module (a c++ version is also available in the repo).

 __Who is this project for?__